GothenburgBitFactory/tw.org/content/docs/commands/columns.md

 As an example, a `due` date can be shown in various ways.
 It can be formatted according to the `dateformat` configuration setting.
-It can also be shown as a Julian date, a POSIX epoch, in ISO-8601 format, as an \'age\' value or as a \'countdown\' value.
+It can also be shown as a Julian date, a POSIX epoch, in ISO-8601 format, as an 'age' value or as a 'countdown' value.

 Each column has a default format, so if the custom report specifies: